Tuscarora people: Precontact to 17th century

+18th century

-In late 17th and early 18th-century North Carolina, European colonists reported two primary branches of the Tuscarora: a northern group led by Chief Tom Blunt, and a southern group led by Chief Hancock.
-Varying accounts c.
-1708 – 1710 estimated the number of Tuscarora warriors as from 1200 to 2000.
+In early 18th-century North Carolina, European colonists reported two primary branches of the Tuscarora: A northern group led by Chief Tom Blunt, and a southern group led by Chief Hancock.
+Varying accounts around 1708–1710 estimated the number of Tuscarora warriors as from 1200 to 2000.
 Historians estimate their total population may have been three to four times that number.

 Chief Blunt occupied the area around what is present-day Bertie County, North Carolina, on the Roanoke River.
 Chief Hancock lived closer to present-day New Bern, occupying the area south of the Pamlico River.
 Chief Blunt became close friends with the colonial Blount family of the Bertie region and lived peacefully.

 By contrast, Chief Hancock had to deal with more numerous colonists encroaching on his community.
 They raided his villages and kidnapped people to sell into slavery.
 The colonists transported some Tuscarora to Pennsylvania to sell into slavery.
 Both groups of Tuscarora suffered substantial population losses after exposure to Eurasian infectious diseases endemic to Europeans.
 Both also suffered territorial encroachment.
-By 1711 Chief Hancock believed he had to attack the settlers to fight back.
+By 1711, Chief Hancock believed he had to attack the settlers to fight back.
 Chief Tom Blunt did not join him in the war.

-The southern Tuscarora collaborated with the Pamlico, the Cothechney, the Coree, the Mattamuskeet and the Matchepungoe nations to attack the settlers in a wide range of locations within a short time period.
-Their principal targets were against the planters on the Roanoke, Neuse and Trent rivers, as well as the city of Bath.
+The southern Tuscarora collaborated with the Pamlico, Cothechney, Coree, Mattamuskeet, and Matchepungoe nations to attack the settlers in a wide range of locations within a short time.
+Their principal targets were against the planters on the Roanoke, Neuse, and Trent Rivers, as well as the city of Bath.
 They attacked on September 22, 1711, beginning the Tuscarora War.
 The allied Indian tribes killed hundreds of settlers, including several key political figures among the colonists.

 Governor Edward Hyde called out the North Carolina militia and secured the assistance of South Carolina, which provided 600 militia and 360 allied Native Americans commanded by Col. John Barnwell.
 In 1712, this force attacked the southern Tuscarora and other nations in Craven County at Fort Narhontes, on the banks of the Neuse River.
-The Tuscarora were "defeated with great slaughter; more than three hundred were killed, and one hundred made prisoners."
+The Tuscarora were "defeated with great slaughter; more than 300 were killed, and 100 made prisoners."

 The governor offered Chief Blunt leadership of the entire Tuscarora Nation if he would assist in defeating Chief Hancock.
 Blunt succeeded in capturing Hancock, who was tried and executed by North Carolina officials.
-In 1713 the Southern Tuscarora were defeated at their Fort Neoheroka (formerly spelled Neherooka), with 900 killed or captured in the battle.
+In 1713, the southern Tuscarora were defeated at their Fort Neoheroka (formerly spelled Neherooka), with 900 killed or captured in the battle.